line/gradle-multi-project-support-sample/README.md

-# Multi Project Support Sample
+# Gradle Multi Project Support Sample

-This is a sample of build-recipe-plugin in [multi-project-support](https://github.com/line/multi-project-support)
+This is a sample of build-recipe-plugin in [gradle-multi-project-support](https://github.com/line/gradle-multi-project-support)

 ## How to run and test?